teamputtygen/hn-docs/docs/getting-started/activation.rst

 ------------

-9. **USERS THAT ARE AN ACCOUNT MANAGER** must send an email to `support@sixsq.com`_ asking *admin* rights to the tenant, which shall be granted by SixSq, in `SixSq's Federated Identity Portal`_, where the account managers can then manage users, groups and roles (as described in `here`_).
+9. Users that are an **ACCOUNT MANAGER** must send an email to `support@sixsq.com`_ asking *admin* rights to the tenant, which shall be granted by SixSq, in `SixSq's Federated Identity Portal`_, where the account managers can then manage users, groups and roles (as described in `here`_).

-10. **USERS WHO ARE NOT AN ACCOUNT MANAGER**, must contact the account manager for the realm so that the manager can assign roles to them or add them to a group.
+10. **All other users** must contact the account manager for the realm so that the manager can assign roles to them or add them to a group.

 .. _`Nuvla`: https://nuv.la